-Our definition of evasion allows us to maintain a consistent measure over the entire time period.
-Data on evasion is constructed from two series produced by the Chartered Institute for Public Finance and Accountancy (CIPFA).18 We have digitized CIPFA's series for all years prior to 1996, with a resulting sample size of 8,719 council-year evasion observations.19 To the best of our knowledge, this dataset is the first to measure tax evasion in a consistent way for the three regimes of local household property taxation in the UK.20
+$^{^{16}\}mathrm{Council-level}$ evasion measures in the administrative data were only available in 2008-11 for Public Finance and Accountancy (CIPFA).17 We have digitized CIPFA's series for all years prior to 1996, with a resulting sample size of 8,719 council-year evasion observations.18 To the best of our knowledge, this dataset is the first to measure tax evasion in a consistent way for the three regimes of local household property taxation in the UK.19

 Evasion in the Three Tax Regimes According to our measure, the pre-1990 rates system had high compliance with mean evasion at 2.8%.
 By contrast, the introduction of the poll tax immediately led to an immediate rise in evasion.
 Compared to the last two years of the rates system (1988-89), average evasion in the first two years of the poll tax went up by nearly 550%.
 At the same time, the distribution of evasion across councils shifted notably rightward with a flattening out of the distribution (Figure A1 of the Online Appendix shows the marginal density distributions).
-This indicates a heterogeneous change in evasion behavior, which can be readily interpreted as a set of heterogenous shifts in norms $(i{c,t}$ in the model).21 The most plausible interpretation of this heterogeneity is the different socioeconomic make up of different areas of the UK.
+This indicates a heterogeneous change in evasion behavior, which can be readily interpreted as a set of heterogenous shifts in norms $(i{c,t}$ in the model).20 The most plausible interpretation of this heterogeneity is the different socioeconomic make up of different areas of the UK.
 At the shift towards the council tax over 1993-94, the distribution of evasion responses started moving back to the left with a large relative decrease in the spread.
 Figure 1 shows that the average evasion on the council tax base in these two transition years is close to 6.3%.
 At around half the average evasion in the last year of the poll-tax system, this is still 125% higher than average evasion in the rates system.
 The distribution of evasion across councils during the remaining years of our sample (1995-2009) more closely resembles the pre-poll tax distribution, but a higher mean as well as a larger spread suggest persistent effects of the poll-tax shock on evasion behavior.